 This probiotic has 5 billion CFU – representing six strains of healthy microorganisms and is flavored with kiwi fruit.
 This famous probiotic is budget-friendly and can be purchased online via health food stores and major online retailers.

 The Mother’s Select formula contains a proprietary blend of 10 billion CFU.
 This formula has been made completely naturally allergy-free by removing common allergens that irritate or inflame the digestive tract.
 This is one of the good probiotics because it is super simple to use, and it also doesn’t cause allergies in the body.
-This is one of the good probiotics if you know you’re sensitive to gluten too, because this is one of the few based probiotics that also can help keep those gluten allergens away.
+This is one of the good probiotics if you know you’re sensitive to gluten too because this is one of the few based probiotics that also can help keep those gluten allergens away.
 You can find the probiotic blend online directly from the manufacturer and major online retailers like Amazon and Walmart.

 RenewLife Prenatal Supplement

 The Renew Life blend probiotic supplement is formulated to facilitate higher levels of iron absorption in women to pass along related health benefits for the baby and that’s why it’s considered one of these probiotics.
 It’s one of the recommended probiotics for a lot of mothers simply because it can help in more than just one way.
 This probiotic promises to deliver higher levels of nutrient absorption in both mother and baby, with the ultimate result being an overall improvement in health.
-Taking probiotic for nursing mothers help nurture the baby with enough nutrients when they latch.
+Taking probiotics for nursing mothers helps nurture the baby with enough nutrients when they latch.

 This affordable formula has 10 billion live cultures from one strain.
 You can purchase the Renew Life blend via online health food stores and related retailers and they have great customer service you can rely on.